 Due to its compact size, the Christmas Palm is an excellent choice for small-scale planting.
 It looks particularly charming when planted in groups of two or three and can be used by the house entrance or poolside to provide much-needed shade.

 10. Fishtail Palm

-Since it can tolerate heavy shade, you can grow it indoors as a container plant.
-Outdoors, it works best as a shrub border, to line a fence, backdrop for other tropical plants, privacy screen or as an accent in the corner of the house.
+Because it can handle significant shade, it’s a suitable choice for indoor cultivation as a container plant.
+Outdoors, it serves admirably as a shrub border, fence lining, backdrop for other tropical plants, privacy screen, or as an accent in the corner of your house.

 –Palm Tree Care 101: Ultimate Guide to Health & Happy Palms